 Event organizers must allow a PMC representative from any project whose marks are used, or alternately a member from the Community Development, to sit on their Selection Committee.
 The PMC or Community Development representative will wear their Apache "hat", to help ensure that these guidelines are followed.
-The representatives from Apache must be associated with at least two different organisations, so as to avoid the appearance of the event being beholden to one organisation.
+The representatives from Apache must be associated with at least two different organizations, so as to avoid the appearance of the event being beholden to one organization. organization

 In particular, PMC representatives shall work to ensure that events with an open CFP or talk selection process works in a fair and unbiased manner, based on technical merit of talks selected.
 For events that have pre-selected talks or more limited technical content, PMC representatives can ensure that sufficient open educational content is applicable to the actual Apache product(s) in question, and that the content is not solely about a third party product.

 The first or most prominent reference to any Apache product on each page must use the full name of the project, for example "Apache Foo".